 - Cut North Korea off from the rest of the world.
 This will only cause more innocent civilians, including children, to starve to death.
 And he has already allowed millions to do that, while making sure the elite class, military and ruling family has everything they need.

 Keep in mind: In Pyongyang’s, Kim Jong Un celebrated his 33rd birthday telling the world he tested a hydrogen bomb that can “wipe out the whole territory of the United States all at once.”
 Ignoring a psychopath neither makes him well or changes his disposition.
+It is not likely Kim has really had a long-term change in heart.

-- A Joint move with the United Nations or a joint move with the Shanghai Cooperation Organization or with South Korea.
+- A Joint military move with the United Nations or a joint move with the Shanghai Cooperation Organization or with South Korea.
 All these options only signal Jong Un, upon which he said he would attack South Korea, the US base there, maybe the continental US and Japan.

 - Launch a Nuclear attack on North Korea.
 Not realistic for many reasons.
 First is international outcry over the destruction and possible start of WWIII.
 Second, it is not likely we could take out all of their nuclear missile sites before they fired on South Korea, Japan and whoever else they target (US, Israel, China, etc.).
 Third the fallout would be worse than Hiroshima and Nagasaki; but now everyone has cellphone cameras.
-Four, do you really need to talk about famine and pestilence after hearing the other reasons.
+Fourth, do you really need to talk about famine and pestilence after hearing the other reasons.